mongodb/chatbot/docs/docs/evaluation/configuration-reference.md

 ### `EvaluationStore`

-The [`EvaluationStore`](../reference/evaluation/interfaces/EvaluationStore.md) is an interface to interact with MongoDB collection that stores evaluation data.
+The [`EvaluationStore`](../reference/evaluation/interfaces/EvaluationStore.md) is an interface for storing and accessing the results of an evaluation.

 #### `MongoDBEvaluationStore`